 The EDGE burger had something going for it right off the bat; they use Creekstone Farms Beef, which I think is excellent.
 You can choose between a 6oz or a 9oz burger here.

-My 9oz burger arrived in photo-mode with lettuce, tomato, red onion, and Vermont cheddar with a side of fresh-cut fries.
+My 9oz burger arrived in photo mode with lettuce, tomato, red onion, and Vermont cheddar with fresh-cut fries.
 I stripped her down to just the melty cheese and toasted bun.
 Finally, she was ready to go.

 I closed my eyes as I went in for the first bite, and this beauty delivered.
 I regret not having the EDGE burger sooner.

 There might have been more memorable moments in my past, but here’s to the future burger love.
-And the fries = crispy goodness.
+And the fries are crispy goodness.